-Blackhawk Technical College is dedicated to providing technical and adult education to the residents of Rock and Green Counties.
+Blackhawk Technical College is dedicated to helping you build your future with a flexible education in a supportive environment.
 In support of its mission, the College seeks to provide the opportunities and protections, which best serve the educational process.
 Students are entitled to the basic rights and protections as an individual enjoyed by all members of society.
 At the same time, they are also subject to obligations as a member of the College community.
 Blackhawk has adopted a Student Code of Conduct that sets forth the standards of conduct expected of students who choose to enroll at Blackhawk.
 It is intended to protect the welfare and safety of everyone and also assure that a valid learning environment exists.
 The Blackhawk Student Code of Conduct is intended for the benefit and protection of everyone involved in education and other activities at the College.